 You’re definitely going to find dark sheets better to sleep in.
 Almost everyone has bright, white sheets, but they’re not a good choice.
 The more white there is in your room, the harder you’ll find it to get to sleep.

-You can also take the opportunity to buy sheets that are of a higher quality.
+You can also take the opportunity to buy sheets that are of higher quality.
 Having luxurious, high-quality sheets also helps you get to sleep.
 That way, you get a great double-effect.
-The bets color sheets for sleep are ones that tick both of these boxes.
+The best color sheets for sleep are ones that tick both of these boxes.